Card Access Guideline and FAQ

-Access fob or card number**:
+Access fob or card number (if readable)**:

 CMPT Course numbers:

-getting an access card
+getting an access fob

 Lists of registered students requiring access cards are generated for Surrey at the same time as for Burnaby, so the same waiting period after registration applies.
 Cards are currently not charged for, though this may change in the future.

 Please visit the Security Desk located in the Mezzanine next to the main stairs.
 Please allow 24-48 hours for your new card to be activated in SRYE.